This is an important table and before begin,

 to be risen as well.
 Okay.
 What are my steps?

-ECF volume, ECF osmolality.
+ECF volume, ECF osmolarity.
 ICF volume , ICF

 we needed all four here.
 Why didn't we need